Seattle Archdiocese announces sweeping plan to consolidate parishes

 The status quo is just not working, she said.
 “I hope this is like a wake-up call.”

-The restructuring is a risk, allowed Father Jose Alvarez of Holy Family Roman Catholic Church in White Center.
+The restructuring is a risk, allowed the Rev. Jose Alvarez of Holy Family Roman Catholic Church in White Center.
 Some people will likely push back and may even stop coming to church.
 But he predicted the majority of his several thousand parishioners will accept the changes if he clearly lays out the reasons for them.

 He plans to hold several meetings in the days ahead to get their initial feedback.

-At Laurelhurst’s St. Bridget Catholic Church, a 1970s building featuring stained-glass windows designed with swirling, earth-toned shapes, Father William Heric took the long view as he prepared for a 9:30 a.m.
+At Laurelhurst’s St. Bridget Catholic Church, a 1970s building featuring stained-glass windows designed with swirling, earth-toned shapes, the Rev. William Heric took the long view as he prepared for a 9:30 a.m.
 Mass.

 The oldest of seven children, Heric, 67, said he grew up in a time when big Catholic families were the norm.
 They all went to church and the kids went to Catholic school.